rajewsky-lab/openst/README.md

 Currently, only [admins](https://github.com/orgs/rajewsky-lab/people) will be merging all accepted changes.

 ## Code of Conduct
-Everyone interacting in the open-ST project's codebases, issue trackers, and discussion forums is expected to follow the [PSF Code of Conduct](https://www.python.org/psf/conduct/).
+Everyone interacting in the Open-ST project's codebases, issue trackers, and discussion forums is expected to follow the [PSF Code of Conduct](https://www.python.org/psf/conduct/).

 ## License
 The software tools of this project are under the GNU License - see the [LICENSE](LICENSE) file for details.